geboweniii/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/82056100/115974683-5f3e6200-a52c-11eb-8d88-88e8be5ba125.png)

 ### 4.1	Conclusion #1
 Theater productions appear to see the most success in the months of May and Jun.
-This is likely due to the weather changes and the onset of the vacation season.
-Theater-goers appear most ready to enjoy that entertainment most in the early summer months.
+This is likely due to changes in weather and the onset of the vacation season.
+Theater-goers appear most ready to enjoy that form of entertainment in the early summer months.

 ### 4.2	Conclusion #2
 Theater productions launching in December fail almost as often as they succeed.
 This reflects a busy holiday season for theater goers who appear less interested in productions opening in that time of the year.